geowashere/EcommerceDemo/ReadME.md

 3. Ensure that all information in `application.properties` is correct.
 The `spring.datasource.username` and `spring.datasource.password` should match a PostgreSQL user with the necessary permissions for a database named `EcommerceDemo`.

+4. Ensure that the jdk version matches the one in `build.gradle` `languageVersion = JavaLanguageVersion.of(your_jdk_version)`.

-4. Seed data in the Products & Categories tables:
+5. Seed data in the Products & Categories tables:

 - Insert in Categories first: